iterative/dvc.org/content/docs/api-reference/get_url.md

 - `remote` - name of the [DVC remote] to use to form the returned URL string.
   _Default_: The [default remote](/doc/command-reference/remote/default) of
   `repo` is used.

+- `remote_config` - Dictionary of options to pass to the DVC remote.
+This can be used to, for example, provide credentials to the `remote`.

+- `config` - [config] dictionary to pass to the DVC project.
+This is merged with the existing project config and can be used to, for example, add an entirely new `remote`.

 [experiment name]: /doc/command-reference/exp/run#-n